UniMoT: Unified Molecule-Text Language Model with Discrete Token Representation: Details of Datasets

 We present the details of the Molecule-Text Retrieval Datasets below: \begin{itemize}[leftmargin=2em] \item \textbf{PubChem}~\cite{pubchem}: Used for both molecule-to-text (M2T) and text-to-molecule (T2M) retrieval tasks. \item \textbf{PCdes}~\cite{pcdes}: Another dataset for evaluating M2T and T2M retrieval accuracy. \item \textbf{MoMu}~\cite{momu}: Dataset specifically designed for molecule-text interactions and retrieval tasks. \end{itemize}

 We present the details of the Molecule Generation Datasets below:

-\begin{itemize}[leftmargin=2em] \item \textbf{Mol-Instructions}~\cite{mol-instructions}: These datasets include tasks such as caption-guided molecule generation, reagent prediction, forward reaction prediction, and retrosynthesis.
-They are used to evaluate the model's ability to generate molecular structures based on textual descriptions and other related tasks. \item \textbf{PubChem}~\cite{pubchem}: Used for caption-guided molecule generation, generating molecular structures based on textual descriptions. \item \textbf{USPTO}~\cite{mol-instructions}: Used for reagent prediction, forward reaction prediction, and retrosynthesis, providing data for predicting reagents, reaction outcomes, and retrosynthetic pathways. \end{itemize}
+\begin{itemize}[leftmargin=2em] \item \textbf{Mol-Instructions}~\cite{mol-instructions}: This benchmark includes tasks such as caption-guided molecule generation, reagent prediction, forward reaction prediction, and retrosynthesis.
+It is used to evaluate the model's ability to generate molecular structures based on textual descriptions and other related tasks. \item \textbf{PubChem}~\cite{pubchem}: Used for caption-guided molecule generation, generating molecular structures based on textual descriptions. \item \textbf{USPTO}~\cite{mol-instructions}: Used for reagent prediction, forward reaction prediction, and retrosynthesis, providing data for predicting reagents, reaction outcomes, and retrosynthetic pathways. \end{itemize}

 We summarize the datasets used for evaluating UniMoT in Table~\ref{tab:datasets}.
 It encompasses various types of datasets, including those for classification, regression, captioning, retrieval, and generation tasks.
 Each dataset is described in terms of its type, tasks it supports, a brief description of its content, its URL for access, and the license under which it is distributed.
 The licenses vary, with some datasets being in the public domain and others under CC-BY 4.0 license.